Humancyyborg/drooid-swarm-algorithm/README.md

 pip install -e .
 ```

-This should pull and install all the necessary dependencies, including Sample Factory and PyTorch.
+This should pull and install all the necessary dependencies including PyTorch.

 ## Running experiments